CollinHeist/TitleCardMaker/docs/getting_started/connections/tmdb.md

 [Episode Data Source](../../user_guide/settings.md#episode-data-source), and is the recommended
-[Image Source](../../user_guide/settings.md#image-source-priority) due to the much higher quality (and selection) of images compared to the Media Servers.
-It is also the only Connection which can provided Episode translations, Series logos, backdrops, and posters.
+[Image Source](../../user_guide/settings.md#image-source-priority) due to the much higher quality (and wider selection) of images compared to the Media Servers.
+It is also the only Connection which can provided Episode translations, Series logos[^1], backdrops, and posters.

 1. Click the external link :octicons-link-external-16: icon and open the TMDb [Getting Started](https://developer.themoviedb.org/docs/getting-started) page.